umee-network/umee/x/uibc/README.md

 ### Compatibility with IBC Apps Hooks

 The IBC Apps repo has [`ibc-hooks`](https://github.com/cosmos/ibc-apps/tree/main/modules/ibc-hooks) middleware, which has similar functionality and the Memo structure is compatible with the one defined here.
-IBC App hooks only support cosmwasm procedures: the instruction is defined in the `Memo.wasm` field, and fallback is fully handled by the CW contract.
+IBC App hooks support only CosmWasm procedures, with instructions defined in the `Memo.wasm` field and fallback fully managed by the CW contract.
 This implementation is compatible with IBC Apps: in the future we can support IBC Apps `wasm` hooks, without breaking our `Memo` struct.

 ### Limitations